 I am granddaughter of a coal miner and a logger.
 The miner made his way to British Columbia (BC) from Scotland; the logger, from Norway, through Wisconsin.

 PORT RENFREW: EARTHQUAKE and TSUNAMI 1940s

-Here is a picture of my Mum, my brother, and me in front of a logging truck.
-1 Mum was something else.
-She was a very young entrant to the University of British Columbia where she earned a Master degree.
-We saw her as a bacteriologist.
-She appears to be wearing a dress, in a logging camp.
+Here is a picture of Mum, my brother, and myself in front of one of our logging trucks.1 Mum was something else.
+She was a very young entrant to the University of British Columbia and we saw her as a meticulous bacteriologist.
+Mum appears to be wearing a dress, in a logging camp.
 And, she did.
 All the time.
 Do not mistake that for idleness!
 Ha!
 She was an energetic multi-talented person, and a gardener, extraordinaire.
 Yes, she sewed the dress.
 As well, my warm “Bye Bye” snow suit and bonnet, worn to greet my deer.
 As to the wagon; one could only wonder on its efficiency over the truck rut-roads of Camp Port Renfrew.
 Yes, those are train tracks in front of the pictured house (I think, not ours).
 One could say with certainty, that it would be a few years, before a home of ours would be fronted by a driveway.
 The bacteriologist would later ban the deer from the front porch.